 Enhancing Flight Procedure and Security

-For many passengers, checking-in for their flight can be a very stressful part of their airport experience.
+For many passengers, checking in for their flight is a stressful part of their airport journey.
 Each airport and airline have varying procedures for boarding or luggage, and regulations are constantly changing for airport and passenger safety.
 In the 21st century, airport security has drastically increased.
-This has often lead to often an intimidating and confusing process for those who don’t fly regularly.
+This has often led to an intimidating and confusing process.

-Digital signage for airports can help remove any stress through clearly signposting this information to travellers.
-This can be a great aid to airport staff by advising on luggage requirements and coordinating security lines.
+Digital signage for airports can help remove the strain on airport staff, by clearly signposting this information to travellers.
+It can also help by advising on luggage requirements and coordinating security lines.

 Digital Wayfinding for Airports

-In most cases, average travelers only visit an airport once or twice a year, and when they do, it’s often to go to a foreign airport they’ve never visited.
-Efficient wayfinding is critical to help get these passengers from A to B with minimal stress.
-A passenger’s airport experience will be molded by how easily they could make it to the correct gate.
+In most cases, average travellers only visit an airport once or twice a year, and when they do, itโs often to go to a foreign airport theyโve never visited.
+Efficient wayfinding is critical to help get these passengers to get from A to B with minimal stress.
+A passengerโs airport experience can be determined by how easily they can make it to the correct gate, making departures and arrivals more efficient.

 Digital signage for airports offers a superior solution through digital wayfinding.
 Unlike static maps, digital screens can offer animated directions that more effectively map out routes.
-The introduction of touch-screen wayfinding kiosks is another possibility for airports.
-These kiosks allow travelers to search for their particular gate, even flight, or alternatively receive directions to recreational destinations like shops and restaurants.
+The introduction of touch-screen wayfinding kiosks is another possibility for air travel hubs.
+These kiosks allow travellers to search for directions to help them find their departure gate or find their next shopping destination.
 The digital wayfinding system will then serve up a route with tailored instructions showing the user exactly where they need to go.

 Multi-lingual Content and Advertising

-The modern-day airport has started to take shape of a giant shopping centre with tens of restaurants, bars, shops, and other facilities such as gyms spas.
-All these boutique and branded retailers need to advertise as they would anywhere else.
-The only difference is their customers are made up of an array of nationalities – all speaking different languages.
-Digital signage for airports caters to this need in a way that traditional signage cannot.
+The modern-day airport has started to resemble a giant shopping centre with restaurants, bars, shops, and other facilities such as gyms and spas.
+All these boutique and branded retailers need to advertise their products and services.
+The only difference is their customers are made up of an array of nationalities โ all speaking different languages.
+Digital signage for airports caters to this need in a manner that traditional signage cannot.
 Adverts and offers can be scrolled through in different languages or translated following interaction on a touch-screen.
 With so many household-name brands at an airport, airport owners will be spoiled for choice when it comes to selecting paying advertisers.
 The competition over footfall only escalates the value of advertising creating airports a significant potential income in sponsorship revenue.

 Extending the Reach of Airport Social Media